jazzsequence/book-review-library/readme.txt

 * 3 new translation strings have been added in this version.
 Translators, please submit your translations via http://translations.museumthemes.com/projects/book-review-library

 == Changelog ==

+= 1.4.11 =
+* added image size for book covers. using that instead of default post thumbnail size.

 = 1.4.10 =
 * added Catalan language file